 So you’ve got your tickets and are ready to try and make your show night the most fun possible.
 Here are some of the tips and tricks we have specifically for locals that can really make for a super fun night.

 Plan For Parking

-Remember your 5 P’s of parking in Las Vegas.
+Remember the 5 P’s of parking in Las Vegas.
 Prior Planning Prevents Pissed-off Parkers.
 Depending on what show you’re going to, how big it is, and what night of the week it’s on, this will range from being a big issue to being a huge issue.

 If you’re going to see a major concert or sporting event on a holiday weekend, this will be the difference of a fun show experience or a nightmare.
 If you’re catching a comedy club early evening during the week, it won’t be as important, but you can still do quite a bit to make it much more painless and save yourself a few bucks.

-Here are a few parking tips to help make that show a much more enjoyable experience from the start.
+Below are a few parking tips to help make that show a much more enjoyable experience from the start.

-- Know where you’re planning to park.
 Sometimes, it can be smarter to park at a different casino and walk over to the show.
 If you’ve ever been in one of the parking garages here when a major concert lets out, you know why we’re suggesting this.
 It can sometimes take you hours just to get down to the bottom of the garage, not to mention it shaves about five years of your life from stress.